rbhughes/ggx_monitor/README.md

 ggx_monitor
 ---------

-Various LMKR GeoGraphix Discovery administration utilities
 ![lmkr_ggx](/lmkr_ggx.png?raw=true "lmkr_ggx")

+#### Various LMKR GeoGraphix Discovery administration utilities all-in-one.

 LMKR's [GeoGraphix Discovery] Suite is a premier interpretation software package used by geoscientists and engineers in the E&P industry.
 At the heart of every Discovery project is a SAP (formerly Sybase) [SQLAnywhere] database.
 Even a modest environment may have dozens of projects containing millions of well and production records, and they are typically distributed across several project servers.